streetwriters/notesnook/docs/help/contents/lock-notes-with-private-vault.md

 # [Desktop/Web](#/tab/web)

-1. Go to Settings from Sidebar.
+1. Go to Settings
+2. Go to `Vault` in `Security & privacy` section
-2. Click on `Change vault password` in `Vault` section.
+3. Click on `Change` button next to `Change vault password` heading
-3. Enter the old and new password for the vault in dialog.
+4. Enter the old and new password for the vault
-4. Click on Change to update password
+5. Click on `Change password` to update the password
-5. All your locked notes will be encrypted with the new password.

 # [Mobile](#/tab/mobile)

 1. Go to Settings from Sidebar.
 2. Scroll down to `Privacy and Security` section
+3. Tap on `Vault`
-3. Press on `Change vault password`
+4. Press on `Change vault password`
+5. Enter the old and new password for the vault
-4. Click on Change to update password
+6. Click on Change to update password
-5. All your locked notes will be encrypted with the new password.

 ---